 This journey should humble you.

 Have you ever been on a road trip?
 Let’s take a drive from Miami to New York.
-To get to NY from Miami, you first need to get out of Florida, then drive through Georgia, South and North Carolina, Virginia, Washington, Philadelphia and then we reach NY, our destination.
+To get from Miami to NY, you first need to get out of Florida, then drive through Georgia, South and North Carolina, Virginia, Washington, Philadelphia and then we reach NY, our destination.
 You cannot skip a state.
-Well, our spiritual progress works similarly except that there is no order to the steps we take from spiritual infancy to self-actualization.
+Well, our healing progress works similarly except that there is no order to the steps we take from spiritual infancy to self-actualization.
 Here with our own journeys, we cannot skip over a step.
-It is not a sin to be in the Matrix.
-It’s not a sin to even enjoy the Matrix.
+It is not a sin to be in one stage for along time though you might appear to be “stuck” to others.
 It is not a sin to not know the truth because nobody knows it all.
 It is not a sin to believe that some conspiracies exist.
 It is not a sin to believe that evil people exist.
 It is not a sin to question authority.
 It is not a sin to fear the future.
 It is not a sin to share what you have learned to help others.
-It is not a sin to trust the wrong people with your health; we all have done this.
+It is not a sin to trust the wrong people with your health.
 I can’t tell you what to do.
 I can only hope that you learn through your own personal experiences just as everyone else will.
 Just like you cannot tell your child not to touch the hot burner.
 They might touch it anyway since they need their OWN personal experience; that is how we all learn our Truths.

 “The more you know, the more you don’t understand the others.
 The more you understand something, the less patience you have with others.” –Dolores Cannon, The Three Waves of Volunteers.

 I understand my own impatience with others and so I understand yours.
 Freedom begins, however, when we (and I’m speaking to myself here too) resist the temptation to rush another person along their path.
-I’d bet the sharpest ones are the late bloomers as once they do become who they really are, it’s permanent and profound.
+I’d bet the wisest people are the late bloomers as once they do become who they really are, it’s permanent and profound.

-Drive slowly, check out the sites, take pictures, pick an orange off a tree, rest a lot, and take your time.
+Drive slowly, check out the sites, take pictures, pick an orange off a tree, take a break at the rest stops, and take your time.
 You might only do this dance once so embrace wherever you are at any given time.
 There is no rush.
-Ignore all the pressure out there from those who pretend to be “healed” to become “enlightened” in a day.
+Ignore all the peer pressure out there from those who pretend to be “healed” to become “enlightened” in a day.
 Those people aren’t even enlightened themselves and for all you know, you might be way ahead of them. ;)